 Empowered civil society is a crucial component of any democratic system and is an asset in itself.
 Therefore, support to and engagement with civil society in all of its diversity is an essential part of the EU programming in Georgia.
 This is one of the major projects implemented under the EU Roadmap for Engagement with civil society in Georgia 2018–2020.
 It improves the environment for the civil society in Georgia, empowers civil society organisations (CSOs) and increases accountability towards citizens.

-As a result of the initiative, Georgian CSOs become more sustainable and benefit from diversified sources of funding, including the transparent state funding mechanisms and vibrant Corporate Social Responsibility culture.
-They gain more positive public perception and acknowledgment from different state and non-state actors.
-Further, civic participation increases, especially in regions and among youth.
-Finally, CSOs across Georgia are able to influence local and national policies and take more active role in monitoring ongoing reforms.
+As a result of the project, Georgian CSOs become more sustainable and benefit from diversified sources of funding, including transparent state funding mechanisms and vibrant Corporate Social Responsibility culture.
+They gain more positive public perception and acknowledgement from different state and non-state actors, effectively engaging in advocating interests and political, economic, social and cultural rights of their constituencies.
+Further, civic participation increases through better cooperation of CSOs with local media, businesses, and authorities, especially in regions and among youth.
+Finally, CSOs across Georgia are able to influence local and national policies and take a more active role in monitoring ongoing reforms.

-The overall objective the project is to enhance the sustainability of civil society in Georgia with an improved operational environment, empowered CSOs, increased accountability of CSOs to constituencies, and amplified linkages to other actors, thereby contributing to policy dialogue and development.
+Enhance sustainability of civil society in Georgia with an improved operational environment, empowered CSOs, increased accountability of CSOs to constituencies, and amplified linkages to other actors, thereby contributing to policy dialogue and development.

-2) The Georgian public has gained a positive perception of civil society as CSOs apply international standards of transparency and accountability towards all stakeholders and are well acknowledged by them.
+– The Georgian public has gained a positive perception of civil society as CSOs apply international standards of transparency and accountability towards all stakeholders and are well acknowledged by them.

-3) Civic participation and local support have increased due to effective management, and participatory leadership of CSOs.
+– Civic participation and local support have increased due to effective management, and participatory leadership of CSOs.

-4) CSOs across Georgia influence local and national policy, take over an active role in the EUAA process, and monitor reforms.
+– CSOs across Georgia influence local and national policy, take over an active role in the EUAA process, and monitor reforms.